 THE OLIVE TREE (illustrated by Claire Ewart)

-A story set in Lebanon, about an old olive tree that causes conflict--and inspires reconciliation.
+A story set in a village of strife-torn Lebanon, about an old olive tree that causes conflict--and leads to a surprising friendship.

 SANTA CLAUS IN BAGHDAD--AND OTHER STORIES ABOUT TEENS IN THE ARAB WORLD